Healthy Homes Assessment Hongoeka

 Rental Property Home Assessments Hongoeka

-The areas of rental property that are affected by Healthy Homes Standards.
-Healthy Homes Standards in Hongoeka include each:
+Property rental areas that are affected by Health Homes Standard.
+Healthy Homes Standard in Hongoeka include each:

 • Bedroom